A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Algorithm Model

 In more details,

-Here, each term is composed of two parts: the $(a - d_j)$ term represents the ``hunger factor" of surrounding cells, and the $J_{ji}$ part represents cell $i$'s potential to satisfy their needs. \\ However, this proposition is easy to trigger ``over-fitting" or get trapped in local minimums.
-Ill-posed results, such as ``super cells" with infinite influence radius, may emerge.
-On the other hand, it is not feasible for distributed computation like swarms of robots since for any robot to make decisions, it needs complete information of all other agents. \\ \\ \textbf{Proposition II.}
+Here, the $(a - d_j)$ term represents the ``hunger factor" of surrounding cells, and $J_{ji}$ describes cell $i$'s potential to satisfy their needs.
+This proposition, however, can trigger ``over-fitting" problems.
+To achieve the goal that every cell's local density reaches a certain value, the algorithm may produce some ill-posed results, such as some ``super cells" with infinite influence radius, while all other cells' influence radius are reduced to 0.
+We improve it by adding regularization terms:

-We regularize the equation in Proposition I. with terms concerning $\|\sigma\|$ and $\sum\limits_{j \neq i}^n m_{ij}(\sigma_j-\sigma_i)$.
-For $\beta (M - D) \vec \sigma$, we add the term based on the assumption that cells near each other have similar secreting ability.
-The $D$ matrix is a diagonal matrix, with the entries $D_{ii} = \sum\limits_{j \neq i}^n m_{ij}$.
-So the $i$th term in the vector $\beta (M - D) \vec \sigma$ equals to $\sum\limits_{j \neq i}^n m_{ij}(\sigma_j-\sigma_i)$, which provides diffusive bonding between cells' influence radius in a neighborhood.
-Also, we add inhibition term $-\alpha\vec{\sigma}$, so that no ``super cell" will emerge despite of existing needs, due to dissipation and its own capability, as it is in nature.
-The $\vec{f}_{init}$ term provides initial actuation to expand the influence radius, which disappears after most of the cells have been connected with their neighbors.
-It can be regarded as an exploration stage searching local communities.
-Yet still, this proposition requires global information. \\ \\ \textbf{Proposition III.}
+We regularize with terms concerning $\|\sigma\|$ and $\sum\limits_{j \neq i}^n m_{ij}\|\sigma_j-\sigma_i\|$.
+We add $\beta (M - D) \vec \sigma$ assuming that neighboring cells have similar secreting ability.
+The diagonal matrix $D$ has the entries $D_{ii} = \sum\limits_{j \neq i}^n m_{ij}$.
+So for cell $i$, the additional term $\sum\limits_{j \neq i}^n m_{ij}(\sigma_j-\sigma_i)$ provides diffusive bonding between its neighboring cells' influence radius.
+In addition, we add inhibition term $-\alpha\vec{\sigma}$ to inhibit ``super cell" from taking shape despite of existing needs.
+The $\vec{f}_{init}$ term activates the exploration stage by providing initial actuation for each cell to expand its influence.
+The exploration stage ends when most of the cells have been recognized by their neighbors.
+This term acts as an activator of quorum sensing when stable interactions between cells and colonies have not yet been established.

+Adding these regularization terms also helps stabilize the system.
+Since $(M - D)$ is a semi-negative definite matrix, adding vectors $\beta (M - D) \vec \sigma$ and $-\alpha\vec{\sigma}$ makes the eigenvalues of the system Jacobian more negative, causing faster convergence to the equilibrium or a region close to it.

+Unfortunately, this proposition is not feasible for distributed computation.
+In a distributed computation system, a cell requires information of all other members to make decisions.
+The agent-to-agent communication we describe in Proposition I. would form a complex network that makes the task of information collection of all members too ponderous to complete. \\ \\ \textbf{Proposition II.}